Online Disabilities Programs

 Your child may have trouble sleeping at night, complain of stomach aches, or lose his appetite as a result of struggles in school that they may not be articulating.
 He may also suddenly begin to say they hate school or is miserable in class.
 Any of these actions may be masking a deeper issue.

 Pay attention to your child and look for these signs and patterns.
-If they become more profound, you may want to consider an evaluation for your child and subsequently, an IEP.
+If they become more profound, you may want to consider an evaluation for your child and

 What Happens Next?